 Authentication#

-When the login is successful, two JSON Web Tokens (JWTs; see https://jwt.io/) will be returned: an access token and a refresh token.
+When the login is successful, two JSON Web Tokens (JWTs; see https://jwt.io/) are returned: an access token and a refresh token.
 The refresh token can be presented to the token-refresh endpoint to make a new access token.

 Note